robertmuth/Cwerg/Docs/opcodes.md

 pop call or return arg - must immediately follow fun entry or bsr/jsr

 #### [32] conv *dst* <sub>[REG:NUM]</sub> = *src* <sub>[REG/CONST:NUM]</sub>
 Conversion of numerical regs which do not have to be of same size.
 Bits may change.
 Note: Use mov if both regs have the same kind.
+Note: This is not completely stable/well-defined yet and may change.

 #### [33] bitcast *dst* <sub>[REG:ANY]</sub> = *src* <sub>[REG/CONST:SAME_SIZE_AS_PREV]</sub>
 Cast between regs of same size.
 Bits will be re-interpreted but do not change.
 This can be used to manipulated addresses im unusual ways.